 Grimsby Power Incorporated ("Grimsby Power") is committed to providing the residents and businesses of Grimsby with a safe and reliable supply of electricity while operating effectively and efficiently at an equitable cost.
-Grimsby Power continues to meet or exceed industry and distributor targets through 2017.
+Grimsby Power continues to strive to meet distributor and Ontario Energy Board (OEB) targets in customer focus, operational effectiveness, public policy responsiveness and financial performance.